databricks/genai-cookbook/genai_cookbook/nbs/2-fundamentals-unstructured-eval.md

 ```
 <br/>

-- **Evaluation set:** To rigorously evaluate your Agent application, you need a curated set of evaluation queries (and ideally outputs) that are representative of the application's intended use.
+- **Evaluation set:** To rigorously evaluate your agent application, you need a curated set of evaluation queries (and ideally outputs) that are representative of the application's intended use.
 These evaluation examples should be challenging, diverse, and updated to reflect changing usage and requirements.

 - **Metric definitions**: You can't manage what you don't measure.
-In order to improve Agent quality, it is essential to define what quality means for your use case.
+In order to improve agent quality, it is essential to define what quality means for your use case.
 Depending on the application, important metrics might include response accuracy, latency, cost, or ratings from key stakeholders.
 You'll need metrics that measure each component, how the components interact with each other, and the overall system.

 - **LLM judges**: Given the open ended nature of LLM responses, it is not feasible to read every single response each time you evaluate to determine if the output is correct.
 Using an additional, different LLM to review outputs can help scale your evaluation and compute additional metrics such as the groundedness of a response to 1,000s of tokens of context, that would be infeasible for human raters to effectively asses at scale.